Rishik-Chakraborty/To-Do-List/README.md

 ## Features for Next Iteration

 1. **Persistent Storage**:
-   - Integrate persistent storage like a database to save tasks, even when the app is reloaded.
+   - Integrate persistent storage like a database to save tasks, even when reloading the app.

 2. **Enhanced UI/UX**:
    - Improve the user interface with better visual feedback and animations.